-The Interim Board Secretary confirmed this would be an item for discussion at the Executive Committee where improvement suggestions would be discussed.
-Could the discussions include what is in and out of the Health Boards control?
-The Interim Board Secretary confirmed the intention was to have the right discussions happening in the right place.
-The Risk Assurance Group would be reinstated shortly.
+The Interim Board Secretary confirmed this would for discussion at the Executive Committee improvement suggestions would be discussed.
+Could the discussions include what is in and out of Boards control?
 The Committee Risk Register was DISCUSSED and NOTED.
 ITEMS FOR INFORMATION There were no items for inclusion in this section.
 OTHER MATTERS PEQS/21/86 ITEMS TO BE BROUGHT TO THE ATTENTION OF THE BOARD AND OTHER COMMITTEES The Committee Vice-Chair wished to highlight to the Board the importance of the ability to monitor and evaluate information in relation to Patient Experience as a Health Board.
 PEQS/21/87 SERIOUS INCIDENTS AND COMPLEX CONCERNS OVERVIEW The Chair advised that this item had been discussed in an earlier In-Committee meeting.
 PEQS/21/88 ANY OTHER URGENT BUSINESS There was no other urgent business.
 The Chair expressed her thanks to the Independent Member Third Sector who had come to the end of her term of office for her commitment to the work of the Health Board on behalf of the Committee.
 DATE OF THE NEXT MEETING 12 May 2022, via Microsoft Teams.